pheonixo/find_bar/README.md

 use of a find bar using Gtk.
 It creates a find bar intended to mount atop a textview area.
 It provides find and replace abilities for a text buffer.

+  3 Nov 23.
+Altered code to fix popup.
+Went from TOP_MOST to POPUP had altered event behavior, which found workaround.